Tuxt/Ruby-Cipher-4/README.md

-# Ruby-Cipher-4
+# Ruby Cipher 4
-An implementation of RC4 to try Ruby and Shoes
+Playing with Ruby and Shoes: An implementation of RC4

-Text Encryption: ASCII -> Hexadecimal

-Text Decryption: Hexadecimal -> ASCII
+Text and File Encryption